Exeter City make a swift return to the North West as Matt Taylor’s men make the hopeful trip up to Greater Manchester to face Oldham Athletic.

 Head to Head

-Since the very first meeting in a 3-0 FA Cup win for City in 1937, there have only been 30 fixtures since.
-Exeter have had the better of the Latics though and the two clubs have shared 94 goals between them.
-City have found the net 52 times compared to Oldham’s 44.
+Since the very first meeting in a 3-0 FA Cup win for City in 1937, there have only been 31 fixtures since.
+Exeter have had the better of the Latics though and the two clubs have shared 97 goals between them.
+City have found the net 53 times compared to Oldham’s 44.
 Danny Rowe’s outrageous free kick was the difference between the two sides in November, but his departure in January could prove some respite for City.

 A demolition job at the Park as goals from Jayden Richardson, Matt Jay, Archie Collins, Ryan Bowman and Brennen Dickenson thumped the Latics.

 Oldham Athletic 0-0 Exeter City | August 20th, 2019